dorianboehler/XCampRProjectAdvanced/README.md

 The following steps were necessary to achieve this goal:

-1. Scrape all year-end rankings and some general information on every player from the ATP since 1973 in order to get the list of players.
+1. Scrape all year-end rankings and some general information on every player from [atptour.com](https://www.atptour.com/en/) in order to get the list of players.
 2. Clean this list.
 3. Write a programme that, regardless of the player that the user may choose,
-  * scrapes all results of a player (including information on the tournament, the opponent, and so on),
+  * scrapes all results of a player from [atptour.com](https://www.atptour.com/en/) (including information on the tournament, the opponent, and so on),
   * cleans the results,
   * analyses the results, and
   * produces a report on the player.